Digital Culture (“Serious Play”) Collaboratory

 The Media Studies Research Group studies film, television, and new media.
 Activities include running film print preservation workshops, with plans to put on a conference on women film pioneers in early cinema in conjunction with Milwaukee Film.

-Faculty members: Tami Williams (Film Studies and English), Elana Levine (Journalism, Advertising, and Media Studies), Michael Newman (Journalism, Advertising, and Media Studies), Joe Austin (History), Christine Evans (History), and Jocelyn Szczepaniak-Gillece (Film Studies and English)
+Faculty members: Tami Williams (Film Studies and English), Elana Levine (English), Michael Newman (English), Joe Austin (History), Christine Evans (History), and Jocelyn Szczepaniak-Gillece (Film Studies and English)

 Student research assistant: Hugo Ljungbäck (Film Studies)